Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 Everyone loves to read an inspiring or entertaining story rather than a self-blaming saga.
 Make your life’s most embarrassing story a fun read or a life lesson.

-Write for others.
+My best blogging tips for beginners is: write for others.
 Focus on good writing.

-4. Write often
+4. Write Often

 You lose readers if you don’t publish regularly.
 Google doesn’t take you seriously.
 Numbers go down.
 You need a lot of articles on a topic to create authority.
-And that process would take even longer if you publish infrequently.
+And that process would take longer if you publish infrequently.

-But writing good-quality, long-form, well-thought-out content that adds value isn’t easy.
+Writing good-quality, long-form, well-thought-out content that adds value isn’t easy.
 You will stumble in the beginning.
 Words won’t come out.
 The story will play hide and seek.
 There won’t be enough time ever.

-That red bull will flow in your veins, too.
+That Red Bull will flow in your veins, too.
 Give it time.

-Hey — I love to write — that should be enough.
+Hey-I love to write.
+That should be enough.

 I guess not.